Lab 1: Cartesian trajectory planning¶

 ./install_uma_environment.sh

-This exercise illustrates the generation of Cartesian trajectories using one of the methodologies studied in this course.
-For this purpose, you'll use the the Cartesian Trajectory Planning package.
+This exercise illustrates Cartesian trajectory generation using one of the methodologies studied in this course.
+For this purpose, you'll use the Cartesian Trajectory Planning package.

 First, you'll need to install a series of dependencies: